SWI-Prolog/contrib-protobufs/bootstrap/protoc_gen_prolog_pb/README.md

-# Protobufs meta-data for plugin.proto, descriptor.proto (used by protoc-gen-prolog)
+# Protobufs meta-data for plugin.proto, descriptor.proto (used by protoc-gen-swipl)

-The two files here (`plugin_pb.pl` and `descriptor_pb.pl` are supposed to be generated using `protoc-gen-prolog`, but they're part of the bootstrap process, so the process is a bit more involved.
+The two files here (`plugin_pb.pl` and `descriptor_pb.pl` are supposed to be generated using `protoc-gen-swipl`, but they're part of the bootstrap process, so the process is a bit more involved.

 Here's the result of running "make" in the parent directory